31 Things to do in Connecticut this November Last Updated 10/20

 Food & Drink Adventures

 9. Enjoy seasonal hard cider.
-Fall's the season for fresh pressed cider, so plan a visit to one of Connecticut’s hard cider destinations, including the newest cider tap room, Yankee Cider Barn at Staehly Farms in East Haddam.
+Fall's the season for fresh pressed cider, so plan a visit to one of Connecticut’s hard cider destinations like Hogan's Cider Mill in Burlington, Yankee Cider Barn at Staehly Farms in East Haddam, Spoke + Spy Ciderworks in Middletown, and Bishop's Orchards Farm Market & Winery in Guilford.

 10. Bring the farm to your table.
 Visit Ekonk Hill Turkey Farm in Sterling, Clark Farms at Bushy Hill Orchard in Granby or Maple Bank Farm in Roxbury to get fresh produce and meat for your Thanksgiving feast.